Count Prince Miller

 Clarence Linberg Miller CD (30 March 1934 – 16 August 2018), better known as Count Prince Miller, was a Jamaican-born British actor and musician.

 Biography

 Miller began as a musician, recording a number of reggae songs.
 His best known song is "Mule Train Parts One & Two", which was a hit on Trojan Records in 1971, before being re-recorded with Sly and Robbie in the early 1980s.
 Adding elements of music hall performance to his reggae style, Miller drew comparison with Judge Dread for his somewhat bawdy music.
 He also regularly appeared with Jimmy James.
 Known as something of a showman Miller was picked to compere the 1969 Wembley Reggae Festival, the first major reggae music event in Britain.

+Count Prince Miller died in a London hospice August 16 2018 at age-84 after battling prostate cancer.

+The funeral service for the Veteran Jamaican Entertainer was held on September 4 at the Holy Trinity Church in Kensington, London.

 Music

 Miller recorded a single, "Blue Blue World" bw "Somethin' to Make You Feel Good" which was released on Pye 7N 17786 in 1969.
 In 1978, he recorded "Red Red Wine" bw "Dub Red Red Wine" which was released on Raymond Morrison's Hawk label.
 It was credited to Count Prince Miller with Tamashante.